AHartNtkn/AHartNtkn.github.io/_posts/2021-01-08-Basic-Bijective-Godel-Encodings.md

 UToNumExp[k_] := fcata[NumExpMap, UToNumExpAlg][k]
 ```

-With these, we can now define the procedure for converting foll Peano expressions into a uniform representation.
-To be expedient, I will skip to defining the functions and let the reader devise a description of appropriate dialgebras as an exercise if they so choose.
+With these, we can now define the procedure for converting Peano expressions into a uniform representation.
+To be expedient, I will skip to defining the functors and let the reader devise a description of appropriate dialgebras as an exercise if they so choose.

 ```mathematica
 PeanoExpToUCoalg[k_][eq[n1_,n2_]] :=